Prince Albert Daily Herald: History

 The Herald traces its roots to the Prince Albert Advocate, which was begun in 1894 as one of several weekly newspapers serving the community at that time.

 In 1908, the paper became known as the Prince Albert Weekly Herald.

 In 1911, W.F.
 Herman, who later served as publisher of the Windsor Daily Star in Ontario, bought the Herald and switched it to a daily newspaper.
 Herman soon flipped the paper back to its original owners, H. M. Hueston and Allan Holmes.

 The paper celebrated its silver jubilee as a daily paper in 1936.

 The Daily Herald was purchased from Thomson Corporation by Hollinger Inc. in October 1995, along with its sister papers the daily Moose Jaw Times-Herald and the weekly Swift Current Booster.
 These three Saskatchewan papers were then sold to CanWest in 2000 and later to Montreal-based publisher Transcontinental in 2002.
 In May 2016, Transcontinental sold its 13 newspapers in Saskatchewan to Star News Publishing of Alberta.
 Printing was re-located to Wainwright, Alberta, due to the associated shutdown of the Saskatoon-based printing facilities.

-Since May 2018, the Daily Herald has been owned by Folio Jumpline Publishing Inc., an employee owned company.
+Since May 2018, the Daily Herald has been owned by FolioJumpline Publishing Inc., an employee owned company.